mautic/developer-documentation-new/docs/components/tracking_script.rst

 ``onValidateEnd(formValid)``
 ============================

-Called after all Form validations are complete, either the default validations and/or the ``onValidate`` callback, and before the Form gets submitted.
+Called after all Form validations are complete - either the default validations and/or the ``onValidate`` callback - and before the Form gets submitted.
 Receives ``formValid`` to determine if the Form is valid.
-Return value isn't required and not processed.
+A return value isn't required and isn't processed.

 .. code-block:: js